 Queen Elizabeth national park encompasses a wide range of habitats ranging from savanna and wetlands to riverine and low land forest.
 The area is dominantly covered with water and 250 square kilometers of Lake Shores.
 Lake George, Lake Edward, The Kazinga Channels, Ishasha River and a series of crater lakes provide a rich habitat for both mammal and birds offering a brilliant wildlife viewing opportunities to visitors.
 Added to all this is the beautiful scenic spectacular panorama and terrain.

 The park has 10 primate species, including chimpanzee, black and white colobus monkeys, olive baboons, red tailed monkeys, vervet monkeys.
 The park also has predators like lion, leopard, spotted hyena, side stripped jackal and also numerous antelope like bush back, water buck, oribi, topi, the shy and semi aquatic sitatunga and four species of duiker.
-Mammals in this park include; buffalo, elephant, hippo, mongoose.
+Mammals in this park include buffalo, elephant, hippo, mongoose.

-Kazinga channel: The Kazinga channel is a water body that connects Lake George to Lake Edward and is approximately 40 meters long.
+The Kazinga channel is a water body that connects Lake George to Lake Edward and is approximately 40 meters long.
 The channel is one of those fundamental attractions in the Queen Elizabeth National Park that many tourists are pulled to go and see while on safari.
 Here they get to enjoy views of numerous flora and fauna while on the launch cruise.
 The channel is sustained by a number of streams that spill out from the extraordinary Rwenzori Mountains that are north of the lake.

-The shores of this channel attracts a great number of wild animals like the hippos, elephants, crocodiles, antelopes and others which makes the channel a marvelous place that draws many visitors on a wildlife safari in Uganda’s Queen Elizabeth National Park as well as various water bird species.
+The shore of this channel attracts a great number of wild animals like the hippos, elephants, crocodiles, antelopes and others which makes the channel a marvelous place that draws many visitors on a wildlife safari in Uganda’s Queen Elizabeth National Park as well as various water bird species.

 Kyambura Gorge, also known as Kyambura Game Reserve, is part of the Queen Elizabeth National Park.
 It is home to a variety of wildlife, including chimpanzee.
 The area is an important water source for many animals and is surrounded by savannah.
 The family of chimps that live in a deep and ancient forested gorge that runs through the African savannah and for over fifteen years it has been cut off from the rest of the jungle, leaving them imprisoned.
 The chimps here face a daily life-or-death dilemma: whether to leave the safety of the gorge and venture into the predator-ridden savannah to find food, or face hunger.
 There’s now less than thirty of them left.
 There are about 24 habituated chimpanzees that live in the gorge and open for trekking.